Table of Contents

 Under both the Title II Social Security Disability Insurance (SSDI or SSD) and Title XVI Supplemental Security Income (SSI) programs, medical evidence is the cornerstone for the determination of disability.
+It showcases the extent and severity of your medical condition, providing concrete evidence of your limitations.

 Acceptable Medical Sources